Aug 052025

 (November 11th, 2024)

 • 9 AM-2 PM -The USS ORLECK DD 886 will open for tours.
 (There are some great new exhibits-9 Mt 52 short video, Pilot house short Video train buster, CIC short video ASW ops.)
-At some point in the day, Captain Allen will share details with group on other ship updates.
+At the luncheon, Captain Allen will share details with group on other ship updates.

-• 11:00 AM-11:45 -At the end of the ceremony, please move to the roped area (chairs will be provided) to view the Jacksonville Veterans Day Parade as it passes on the street where USS ORLECK docked.
+• 11:00 AM-At the end of the ceremony, please move to the roped area (chairs will be provided) to view the Jacksonville Veterans Day Parade as it passes on the street where USS ORLECK docked.

-• 3:30-4:30 PM River Taxi Tour (This is being provided at no cost to you).
-Presently there is no docking area for the Taxi at the ship so boarding will be at the Hyatt Hotel boarding area. **
+• 3:35-4:30 PM River Taxi Tour (This is being provided at no cost to you).
+Presently there is no docking area for the Taxi at the ship so boarding will be at the Hyatt Hotel boarding area. ** Be early so you don’t miss the boat.

 OTHER MATTERS: